gradle/gradle/design-docs/jdk9-support.md

     if only package `p1` has been specified as part of the library's API, then `foo` has a return type in violation of this contract.
 An error should be raised accordingly.

-### Out of scope

-This doesn't have to use the `ApiSpec` (or whatever it is called) if it is not available when work on this story is started; a simple list of packages would be sufficient.

-## Story: Consuming Java source is not recompiled when API of library has not changed
+## Story: Consuming Java source is not recompiled when specification of API of a library has not changed

-AKA: API classes can reference implementation classes of the same library
+AKA: API classes can reference non-API classes of the same library

+Produce a stubbed API jar instead of an API jar.

 - Replace the API jar generator input from a list of packages to the `ApiSpec` class (if this has not already been done).
-- Generate stub classes in the API jar using the API jar generator.
+- Generate stub classes in the API jar using the API class stub generator.
-- Generate stub API jar for all libraries, regardless of whether the library explicitly specifies its API or not (i.e., a library always has an API).
-- Generation task should be incremental.

 ### Test cases

-- A method body in an API class can reference implementation classes of the same library.
+- A method body in an API class can reference non-API classes of the same library.
-- A private method signature can reference implementation classes of the same library.
+- A private method signature can reference non-API classes of the same library.
-- Consuming source is not recompiled when API method body of is changed.
+- Consuming source is not recompiled when API class method body of is changed.
 - Consuming source is not recompiled when comment is changed in API source file.
 - Consuming source is recompiled when signature of public API method is changed.

+## Story: Consuming an API jar should throw an error

+Make sure that if a user puts a stubbed API jar on classpath, during execution of the program, an error is thrown.
+This should already be implemented at this point, this story is about adding intergration tests that make sure that we really provide sensible error messages to the user.
+If necessary, update the error messages so that they are clearly understandable.

+### Test cases

+- class `B` of library `LB` instantiates class `A` of library `LA`
+   * Should not throw an error if runtime jar of `LA` is used
+   * Should throw `UnsupportedOperationException` if the stubbed API jar is used

+- class `B` of library `LB` calls static method of class `A` of library `LA`
+   * Should not throw an error if runtime jar of `LA` is used
+   * Should throw `UnsupportedOperationException` if the stubbed API jar is used

+## Story: Consuming Java source is recompiled when API class changes in an incompatible way

+AKA: adding a private method to the an API class should not trigger recompilation of consuming sources.

+### Test cases

+- Adding a private field to an API class should not trigger recompilation of the consuming library
+- Adding a private method to an API class should not trigger recompilation of the consuming library
+- Updating the method body of an API class should not trigger recompilation of the consuming library
+- Changing an API method signature of an API class should trigger recompilation of the consuming library
+- Changing an API field of an API class should trigger recompilation of the consuming library
+- Changing the superclass or interfaces of an API class should trigger recompilation of the consuming library

 ## Story: Java library API references the APIs of other libraries